chefdog/azure-ng-codecoverage/README.md

 # azure-ng-codecoverage
-How to on integration of ng test. ng lint in azure devops 2020
+How to on integration of Angular 11 ng test in azure devops 2020

 ## 1. Introduction & Credits
 Based on https://www.olivercoding.com/2020-01-02-angular-azure-devops/